ydhondt/BibWord/BibWord_FAQ.md

 _**Q:**_ My in-text citations are displayed in bold.
 How do I change this?

 _**A:** If you link your in-text citation to your bibliography, Word formats the link using the 'Heading 2 Character style'.
 So if that style is configured to use bold, so will the in-text citation.
 Assuming you cannot or do not want to change that style, there are two possible solutions:_
-##### _Disable linking between in-text citations and bibliographies.
-This can be done easily be setting the value of **{"citation_as_link"}** to 'no' in the xsl file._
+* _Disable linking between in-text citations and bibliographies.
+This can be done easily be setting the value of **citation_as_link** to 'no' in the xsl file._
-##### _Format each in-text citation with another character style.
+* _Format each in-text citation with another character style.
 This way you will be able to keep using the links between in-text citations and bibliographies.
 To ease this job, you could use the following macro which you can run every time you insert an in-text citation or once at the end._
 ```vbscript
 Sub ApplyCitationStyle()
     Dim stylename As String